OSGeo/gdal/doc/source/drivers/raster/zarr.rst

 The following dataset open options are available:

-- **USE_ZMETADATA=YES/NO**: (defaults to YES)
+-  .. oo:: USE_ZMETADATA
+      :choices: YES, NO
+      :default: YES

       Whether to use consolidated metadata from .zmetadata (Zarr V2 only).

-- **CACHE_TILE_PRESENCE=YES/NO**: (defaults to NO)
+-  .. oo:: CACHE_TILE_PRESENCE
+      :choices: YES, NO
+      :default: NO

       Whether to establish an initial listing of present tiles.
 This cached listing will be stored in a .gmac file next to the .zarray / .array.json.gmac file if they can be written.
-Otherwise the :decl_configoption:`GDAL_PAM_PROXY_DIR` config option should be set to an existing directory where those cached files will be stored.
+Otherwise the :config:`GDAL_PAM_PROXY_DIR` config option should be set to an existing directory where those cached files will be stored.
 Once the cached listing has been established, the open option no longer needs to be specified.
       Note: the runtime of this option can be in minutes or more for large datasets stored on remote file systems.
 And for network file systems, this will rarely work for /vsicurl/ itself, but more cloud-based file systems (such as /vsis3/, /vsigs/, /vsiaz/, etc) which have a dedicated directory listing operation.

 Multi-threaded caching
 ----------------------